-This guide starts in the heart of Copenhagen’s city center and continues over your first two days not only through the prettiest parts of the city and its beloved symbols, but also through important historical and cultural landmarks.
+This Copenhagen itinerary starts in the heart of the city center and continues over your first two days not only through the prettiest parts of the city and its beloved symbols, but also through important historical and cultural landmarks.
 You’ll get the chance to experience all aspects of Danish culture, from food and leisure to shopping and its alternative culture.
 Afterwards, there’s time to head out and do some exploring with a day trip to one of the many fascinating destinations nearby.

-However, before we get to our Copenhagen itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Copenhagen itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.